bug400/lifutils/README.md

 Compatibility
 =============

-The LIFUTILS were tested on LINUX, Windows 10 and Mac OS.
+The LIFUTILS were tested on LINUX, Windows 10 and mac OS.

 INSTALLATION
 ============

-The [release](https://github.com/bug400/lifutils/releases) section provides precompiled binaries for LINUX (32 and 64bit), Windows (32 bit) and Mac OS.
+The [release](https://github.com/bug400/lifutils/releases) section provides precompiled binaries for LINUX (32 and 64bit), Windows (32 bit and 64 bit) and mac OS.

 See the [Installation Instructions](https://github.com/bug400/lifutils/blob/master/INSTALL.md) how to install.